 What the Research Says

 Research into biomagnetism and magnetic therapy is ongoing.
-Some areas of investigation include:
+Some areas of study include:

 - Studies on the effects of static magnetic fields on biological systems